 OUR APPROACH

 Rivercrest Wellness uses an eclectic blend of modalities.
-Some of the primary theoretical approaches include: Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Mindfulness Training & Somatic Processing.
+Some of the primary theoretical approaches include: EMDR, Trauma Focused - Cognitive Behavioral Therapy (TF-CBT), Motivational Interviewing, Mindfulness Based Stress Reduction (MBSR) & Somatic Processing.
 Our clinicians also are Level 1 Gottman trained.

 Cognitive behavioral therapy (CBT) is a structured, goal-oriented type of talk therapy.
 It can help manage mental health conditions and emotional concerns.